-After traveling to San Francisco, it'll be a short drive to Sonoma County's famed Wine Country, TripAdvisor's top U.S. wine destination, only 45 minutes north of the famed Golden Gate Bridge.
+After traveling to San Francisco, it's a short drive to Sonoma County's famed Wine Country — TripAdvisor's top U.S. wine destination, only 45 minutes north of the famed Golden Gate Bridge.

 Sonoma County is known for its more than 425 wineries, miles of gorgeous Pacific Ocean coastline, and some of the most fertile earth in California.